ibm-cloud-docs/cephaas/host_view.md

 ```
 {: screen}

-The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when CephaaS was configured.
+The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
 It is in the URL form.
-For example, https://{on-prem}.endpoint.com:{port number}/v1
+For example, `https://sds-cephaas.{uuid}.software-defined-storage.appdomain.cloud:{port number}/v1`.
 {: note}

 You can also use the alias `sds` as an alternative to `software-defined-storage` for the CLI actions.